OpenVoiceOS/ovos-PHAL-sensors/readme.md

 - name - the device name the sensors belong to
 - time_between_checks - time to wait between reading sensors
-- host  - home assistant url
+- host  - home assistant url (will use [ovos-PHAL-plugin-homeassistant](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-homeassistant) if not set and previously configured)
-- token - home assistant long lived access token
+- token - home assistant long lived access token (will use [ovos-PHAL-plugin-homeassistant](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-homeassistant) if not set and previously configured)

 ## Sensors Loggers